tehpsalmist/ng-tailwindcss/readme.md

     _Please note that as of version 1.0.3, these paths will be absolute when created using the cli tool, though they can be manually edited to be relative paths with no adverse consequences._

-    For those curious, under the hood, these properties correspond to the paths used in the [tailwind build command](https://tailwindcss.com/docs/installation#4-process-your-css-with-tailwind) like so:
+    For those curious, under the hood, these properties correspond to the paths used in the [tailwind build command](https://tailwindcss.com/docs/installation/#using-tailwind-cli) like so:

-    ```
+    ```sh
     ./node_modules/.bin/tailwind build {sourceCSS} -c {configJS} -o {outputCSS}
+    # npx is not assumed by this project, to avoid worrying about it as a dependency
     ```

     _See Configuration section for more details and implications for existing Angular projects_